freifunkhamburg/ffffng/REFACTOR.md

 ## Short term

-* Split into seperate packages for server and frontend.
 * Make admin panel part of new frontend package.
-* Get rid of grunt.
 * Use generated type guards.

 ## Mid term